Part 2: Payments for Specific Purposes (continued)

 In addition to the National Skills and Workforce Development SPP, the Commonwealth will provide funding through National Partnerships as detailed below.

-The Commonwealth is providing funding of $238.4 million in 2013‑14 under the Building Australia's Future Workforce National Partnership on skills reform, to progress reforms of the VET sector.
+The Commonwealth is providing funding for Building Australia's Future Workforce —National Partnership on skills reform, to progress reforms of the VET sector.
 The agreed reforms aim to create:

 - accessible training for working‑age Australians and, in particular, a more equitable training system, which provides greater opportunities for participation in education and training;